A Public Witness from Southern Arizona Clergy

 Rev. Laura Munroe, Presbyterian Church (USA)

-Rev. Tony Ontanyonm, United Methodist Church
+Rev. Tony Ontanyon, United Methodist Church

 Rev. David Pavesic, Evangelical Lutheran Church in America